alinush/csail-website/git/index.md

     git log -p <filename>

+### Diffing, but ignoring whitespace changes

+    git show --ignore-space-change <commit>
+    git diff --ignore-space-change <commit1> <commit2>

+### Squashing the last, say, 4 commits

+    git rebase -i HEAD~4

+See [here](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html) for more details.
+**WARNING:** Only do this if you haven't pushed those commits to someone else.
+Otherwise, inconsistent repos will be created and you won't be able to merge them anymore.

 ### Tag a commit and push it up

     # Use git tag -l to see tags